leapcode/soledad/README.rst

 Compatibility
 -------------

-* Server 0.7.x is incompatible with client < 0.7.0 because of modifications on
+* Soledad Server >= 0.7.0 is incompatible with client < 0.7.0 because of
-  encrypted document MAC calculation.
+  modifications on encrypted document MAC calculation.

+* Soledad Server >= 0.7.0 is incompatible with LEAP Platform < 0.6.1 because
+  that platform version implements ephemeral tokens databases and Soledad Server needs to act accordingly.

 Tests